 If fishing is your thing, Lake Jocassee offers some of the best South Carolina trout fishing to be found in the state.
 Lake Jocassee holds the state records for redeye bass, smallmouth bass, spotted bass, brown trout and rainbow trout, so it doesn't matter whether you like to fly fish or use a standard rod and reel; there's fishing here to suit your fancy.

 Ideally, dinner this night would be trout cooked over the campfire.
-If you’re a little less than successful at catching enough to cook, you could head to the Dakota Grill in nearby Walhalla.
+If you're a little less than successful at catching enough to cook, you could head to the Dakota Grill in nearby Walhalla.
+They specialize in top quality fish and steak dishes as well as Lowcountry favorites.

 Day Three: Under the Lake